Troublor/smSymer/README.md

 SmSymerd is a module of SmSymer Project, which offers users a solution to deploying SmSymer remotely on a server.
 SmSymerd Web Service provides all functionalities of SmSymer Analyzer in GUI.

-To deploy SmSymerd Web Service, you need to run `smsymerd/httpserver.py` and `smsymerd/wsserver-compile.py` in two seperate process.
+To deploy SmSymerd Web Service, you need to run `smsymerd/httpserver.py` and `smsymerd/wsserver-compile.py` in two seperate processes.
 Then, SmSymerd service will be available on port `5000`.

 ### Feedback